 When researching florists in your area, you’ll notice that prices aren’t listed on their websites.
-The reason being that, different types of flowers can have very different costs.
+That's because different types of flowers can have very different costs.
 Not to mention, the prices change depending on what’s in season...
-Meeting with your florist in person will allow you to discuss what you’re looking for, which florals will be best, and what it’ll cost!
+Meeting with your florist in person will allow you to discuss what you’re looking for, which florals will be best, and what it’ll cost.

 Finding the Right Wedding Florist